What Food Has the Most Pesticides

 EPA & EU Maximum Residue Limits (MRL)

-Pesticide usage is regulated both domestically (by agencies such as the Environmental Protection Agency) and internationally (like the European Union).
-They set what is known as 'Maximum Residue Limits' defining acceptable concentrations of substances in fresh produce sold commercially.
+Pesticide usage is regulated domestically (by agencies such as the Environmental Protection Agency) and internationally (like the European Union).

-For the "dirty dozen" items, organic is likely to be a better choice due to their higher likelihood of containing more pesticides.
+For the 'dirty dozen items, organic is likely to be a better choice due to their higher likelihood of containing more pesticides.

 Understanding Pesticide Residues on Fresh Produce

-The Journey of Pesticides onto Your Plate
+Pesticides On Your Plate

-In traditional farming, it's typical to employ synthetic pesticides for safeguarding crops from pests and diseases.
-Once these chemicals have served their purpose in safeguarding the plants' health, they don't just disappear; instead, some linger on fruit or vegetable surfaces post-harvest - this is what we refer to as 'pesticide residue'.
+Once these chemicals have served their purpose in preserving the plants' health, they don't just disappear; instead, some linger on fruit or vegetable surfaces post-harvest - this is what we call 'pesticide residue.'

 Detectable Levels: A Comparison between Domestic & Imported Goods